saraswatmks/saraswatmks.github.com/_posts/2025/2025-11-14-lessons_vllm_llms.md

 For instance, if you are aiming for 10rps and you set the following configuration:
 `--max-num-seqs 256 --max-num-batched-tokens 32768`

 You are heavily **underutilising** the resources here.
-Its like you have a 256 seat bus but you are only carrying 10 passengers per trip.
+It's like you have a 256 seater bus but you are only carrying 10 passengers per trip.
 Your GPU has allocated memory but it is not being used.

 You might be wondering, what is the optimal value to use?